atreyasha/i3-balance-workspace/docs/develop.md

 9.  add readme details for development install

+    1.  add details of initializing pre-commit hook

-    1.  add details on replicating virtual environment with lock files
+    2.  add details on replicating virtual environment with lock files

-    2.  add details on running various tests with `pytest` and `mypy`
+    3.  add details on running various tests with `pytest` and `mypy`